…by Vladimir Platov …with New Eastern Outlook, Moscow

 To coordinate such actions, an automated control system of information war combat operations and a strategic plan for its conduct, Integrated Operation Plan, were developed, where much attention is given to the further development and deepening of cooperation of Internet giants with the U.S. intelligence agencies, in particular, Google and the National Security Agency.

-Posted by Jim W. Dean, Managing Editor on March 21, 2014, With 2666 Reads Filed under Of Interest.
+Posted by Jim W. Dean, Managing Editor on March 21, 2014, With 2667 Reads Filed under Of Interest.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.